-What is Pho?
 Pho is Vietnamese comfort soup, think noodle soup with an extra kick.
-The fragrant broth (either chicken or beef) is seasoned with coriander, cloves, star anise and the secret ingredient fish sauce.
-Before eating one garnishes the soup with bean sprouts, cilantro, chili peppers, limes and an assortment of other delicious sauces.
+The fragrant broth, made with either chicken or beef is seasoned with coriander, cloves, star anise and the secret ingredient, fish sauce.
+Before eating one will garnish the soup with bean sprouts, cilantro, chili peppers, limes, and an assortment of other delicious sauces.
 We love this recipe for a Quick Vietnamese Chicken Pho Ga.

-Thank you Jaden for being our hostess this month and for picking the perfect fall meal for dinner.
-We will be adding this to our regular “must” eats!
-Be sure to check out how the other Daring Cooks made their Pho.
+Thank you, Jaden for being our hostess this month and for picking the perfect comfort food for dinner.
+We will be adding this to our regular rotation of must eats!

 For the Chicken Pho Broth: